Lydia Bradey

 Lydia Pounamu Bradey ONZM (born 9 October 1961) is a New Zealand mountaineer.
 She became the first woman to summit Mount Everest without supplemental oxygen in 1988.
-She has gone on to summit the mountain five more times.
+She has climbed Mount Everest a total of six times.

 Early life

 Lydia Bradey was born to Royce and John Bradey in Christchurch, New Zealand.
 Her father was absent for most of her childhood, and she and her mother struggled financially.
 Bradey took up mountain climbing as a teenager; she went on her first wilderness expedition at the age of 14, and by 17 she had climbed to the summits of Mount Cook and Mount Aspiring.
 During this time she regularly climbed with her friend Rob Hall, and later met his friend Gary Ball.
 When she was 19, Bradey left New Zealand for a four-year international climbing trip, which included an attempt on Denali in Alaska and ten ascents of Yosemite's big walls, seven of which were the first ascents by a female.